NOAH Compendium

 Do not administer to dogs with a perforated eardrum.

-Do not administer in the case of known hypersensitivity to any of the ingredients.
+Do not use in cases of hypersensitivity to the active substances or to any of the excipients.

 Special warnings for each target species